Programming tracks

 Youth Track

-Short films (8–10 minutes) by St. Vrain Valley middle and high school students, many produced in hands-on smartphone filmmaker workshops held before the festival.
-Led in partnership with Niwot High School and the St. Vrain Valley School District.
+Short films (15 minutes or under) by middle and high school students from across the Boulder Valley region — St. Vrain Valley, Boulder Valley, and surrounding school districts — many produced in hands-on smartphone filmmaker workshops held before the festival.
 The Left Hand Scholarship is awarded to the winning young filmmaker by audience vote and jury deliberation.

 Scheduling & venues